-If you are an RMIT student experiencing financial hardship as a result of coronavirus (COVID-19), you may be eligible for the following assistance and support services.
+If you are an RMIT student (domestic or international) experiencing financial hardship as a result of coronavirus (COVID-19), you may be eligible for Financial Hardship Assistance to cover the cost of:

-Students in financial hardship can seek limited emergency monetary relief to cover the cost of food and living expenses.
-To access emergency monetary relief, please book a telephone appointment with a Student Support Advisor to discuss your financial circumstances.
+To access Financial Hardship Assistance, please book an appointment with a Student Support Advisor to discuss your financial circumstances.

 RMIT's partner for homestay services, AHN, has launched the International Student Support Network (ISSN) for international students experiencing financial hardship during COVID-19.
 ISSN homestays offer a heavily discounted placement and include a private room, meals, utilities and support from one AHN’s committed host families.

 Please book an appointment with a Student Support Advisor to discuss your eligibility and apply.
 More information is available on the AHN website.

 General RMIT support services

 Students seeking RMIT financial support services that do not relate to COVID-19 can book an appointment with a Student Support Advisor for a more detailed discussion relating to their financial circumstances.